I could start by listing all my credentials, but I put them here instead because I’d rather start with this:

 ➔ Our Vision

-Our vision is for parents to understand how they can help kids navigate complicated situations online and for schools and community groups to be proactive and responsible about online safety.
+Our vision is for parents to understand how they can help kids navigate complicated situations online and for schools and community groups to be proactive and responsible about social media, gaming, ed-tech and AI.

-And finally, our vision is that tech companies responsibly develop games, apps, and social media platforms with whole person health in mind (mental, emotional, physical, financial, spiritual).
+And finally, our vision is that tech companies responsibly develop AI, games, apps, and social media platforms, putting the needs of child mental health and safety first.

 ➔ Our Mission